-Grapefruit compote with and without sugar, traditional recipe in a pot and also with the Thermomix.
+Grapefruit compote with and without sugar, traditional recipe in a pot and also with the Bimby.

-Good and above all healthy, there’s no need to extol the properties of grapefruits, we all know them, but sometimes the sour bitter taste may not appeal to everyone.
+Good and especially healthy, there’s no need to extol the virtues of grapefruits, we all know them, but sometimes the bitter sour taste may not be to everyone’s liking.

 I have found the solution to appreciate this jewel of nature.

-To make grapefruit compote without sugar, and with sugar, I used pectin 3:1.
+To make grapefruit compote without sugar, and with sugar, I used 3:1 pectin.

-If you don’t want to use it, you can use apples that naturally contain it.
+If you do not want to use it, you can use apples that naturally contain it.

-It is said that citrus marmalade was invented for Catherine of Aragon, who, having married the King of England Henry VIII, could no longer enjoy the fruits of her land. … Many documents attest that in the Middle Ages marmalade was produced with a method very similar to the current one.
+It is said that citrus marmalade was invented for Catherine of Aragon, who, having married the King of England Henry VIII, could no longer enjoy the fruits of her homeland. … Many documents attest that in the Middle Ages marmalade was made with a method very similar to the current one.

 Grapefruit Compote